sombriks/sample-testcontainers/sample-kanban-jvm/README.md

 - The [layout dialect for thymeleaf][layout]
   delivers important feature on view design which, in my opinion, should be part of the main thing.
+- On the other hand, whenever a development error happens, (i.e. forgot to feed proper data in spring mvc model), thymeleaf fails to deliver the correct faulty template name, lost itself in the include maze that can form very quickly when we go through this pages and components path.
 - LiveReload looks like a forgotten art.
 On eclipse, it just was there, working.
   But with [some research][thm-live-reload] and [proper configuration][dev-profile], it can be somewhat restored.
 - [Alpine.js][alpinejs] remembers the simplicity of original Angular.js, but
   it's much more like Vue.js.
 That's a good thing.
+- Controller routes for pages and for components are a thing under evaluation.
+  It helps even more if the pages are built with components.
+Proper and wise ids attributions are a paramount strategy in this scenario, and i think it helps with e2e tests.
+Still experimenting.

 [testcontainers]: https://testcontainers.com/
 [java]: https://dev.java/download/